The Front Bottoms: Independent years (2010–2015)

+Fueled by Ramen (2015–present)

-On April 18, 2015, Run for Cover and Bar/None Records released two songs by the band, and two songs by rapper GDP on Liberty and Prosperity, a split EP.
-In June 2015, it was announced they had signed to the label Fueled by Ramen The Front Bottoms released their third studio album Back on Top on September 18, 2015, via Fueled by Ramen.
+In June 2015, it was announced they had signed to the label Fueled by Ramen.
+The Front Bottoms released their third studio album Back on Top on September 18, 2015, via Fueled by Ramen.

 On March 7, 2016, they released a new song, "Noodle Monster", on the Fueled by Ramen YouTube Channel.
 On June 26, 2016, Pitchfork released a music video for the song "Ginger" from Back on Top.
 The video was directed by Marlon Brandope and shot in Cranston, Rhode Island.

 Preceded by the single "Raining", the band released their fourth studio album, Going Grey, on October 13, 2017.

 In an interview in February 2018, Sella confirmed the release of the Ann EP, the second in the 'Grandma series'.
 The EP was released on May 18, 2018, via Fueled by Ramen, and a music video for its final song, "Tie Dye Dragon", was released on March 16.

 On December 20, 2019, they released the song "Camouflage" and an accompanying music video.
 This was followed by the song "Everyone Blooms" and its video on April 17, 2020.

 On July 3, 2020, the band announced their album In Sickness & in Flames and released the song "Montgomery Forever" with its video.
 On August 14, 2020, they released the song "Fairbanks, Alaska", and the album on August 21, 2020.
+Reviews of In Sickness and in Flames, were mixed.
+Reviewing for NME, Samantha Maine praises the band's work, calling the album "a sharp and unflinching collection that harks back to the magic of their 2011 self-titled debut.
+The New Jersey folk-punk band took a creative risk with 2017's synth-packed 'Going Grey', and 'In Sickness & In Flames' finds them returning to more familiar territory, confirming their ability to mine millennial angst with verve."
+Pitchfork Media reviewer Julia Gray, on the other hand, argues, "The album is twee and punk and neither of those things.
+It's understandable that the Front Bottoms, a band whose legacy revolves around post-adolescent growing pains, have lost some of the spark that fueled their first six albums."